openwdl/wdl/README.md

 Once tasks are defined, WDL allows you to construct a workflow of these tasks.
 Since each task defines its inputs and outputs explicitly, you can wire together one task's output to be another task's input and create a dependency graph.
 An execution engine can then collect the set of inputs it needs from the user to run each task in the workflow up front and then run the tasks in the right order.

 WDL also lets you define more advanced structures, like the ability to call a task in parallel (referred to as 'scattering').
-In the example below, the `wc` task is being called n-times where n is the length of the `array[string] str_array` variable.
+In the example below, the `wc` task is being called n-times where n is the length of the `Array[String] str_array` variable.
 Each element of the `str_array` is used as the value of the `str` parameter in the call to the `wc` task.

 ```
 task wc {